the fp is weather-climate-geography

 Best time to visit

 Spain's climate varies from temperate in the north to dry and hot in the south.
 As it is a big country with varying terrain and altitudes, climate can be extremely distinctive from one corner to another.
-Overall, the coastal regions in the South and Eastern parts of Spain are excellent to visit all year round thanks to the Mediterranean climate (mild temperatures and long days).
-Northern Spain generally experiences colder temperatures than the South, while Central Spain stays hot and dry due to its location on a plateau.
+Overall, the country has three main climate zones:

 The best time to visit depends on the region and type of travel experience you’re seeking.
 For a beach vacation, the best months for guaranteed sunshine are June to August.
 Naturally, these are also the busiest months for tourism along the coast and on the Spanish islands, so be prepared for high prices and crowds.
-If you’re looking to escape the crowds, head inland to cities like Seville, Madrid and Granada where temperatures are sizzling but streets aren't as crowded as the coastal cities.
+If you're looking to escape the crowds, head inland to cities like Seville and Granada where temperatures are sizzling but streets aren't as crowded as the coastal cities.

-From June to August on the coastal areas, casual beach wear like flip flops, vests, loose fitting clothing and shorts will suffice.
+From June to August on the coastal areas, casual beach wear such as flip flops, vests, loose fitting clothing and shorts will suffice.
 It can get unbearably hot in the city, so be prepared to brave the weather with plenty of water, a hat and sunscreen.

-In between high and low season (April-May; October-November) climate can be unpredictable in certain parts of the country– be sure to pack your umbrella, raincoat and a light jacket for the night.
+In between high and low season (April-May; October-November) the climate can be unpredictable in certain parts of the country, be sure to pack your umbrella, raincoat and a light jacket for the night.

 Spain has two main groups of islands that are popular with tourists: the Balearic Islands (Mallorca, Menorca, Ibiza and Formentera) located 193km (120 miles) southeast of Barcelona, and the Canary Islands off the west coast of Africa (mainly Tenerife, Gran Canaria, Fuerteventura, Lanzarote and La Palma).
 Located in continental Africa, the tiny enclaves of Ceuta and Melilla also form a part of Spain.